Obtaining Affected Parties Approval

 - Where you want to conduct the activity - plans or maps

 - Which rule(s) of the District Plan that you are proposing not to comply with

 - A description of the activity, such as:

 - things that you will do to help minimise the effect of the activity on your neighbours.

 There are two different affected parties forms – you must ensure that you use the right form for your application.

 You need to complete Parts 2 and 3 of the form before giving them the form.
-If they are willing to give their approval, the party that you are obtaining approval from must correctly fill in Parts 1 and 4 of the form and sign a copy of the plans.
+If they are willing to give their approval, the party that you are obtaining approval from must correctly fill in Parts 1 and 4 of the form and sign a copy of the plans and the application.